dio143/5G-Network-Slicing/README.md

 1. Install Python 3.8 or Higher:
 Ensure Python 3.8 or a later version is installed on your system.
 2. Clone the Repository:
-Use the command git clone https://github.com/rohan-chandrashekar/5g-network-slicing-simulation.git to download the project files and navigate into the directory using cd 5g-network-slicing-simulation.
+Use the command git clone pate the  Copied URL to download the project files and navigate into the directory using cd 5g-network-slicing-simulation.
 3. Set Up a Virtual Environment (Optional):
 Create and activate a virtual environment to isolate dependencies: o	Windows: venv\Scripts\activate